Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/4_pdf_document_processing.md

 ## 2. Give Function app access permission

-The function will need few permissions to do two essential task:
+The function will require a few permissions to perform two essential tasks:
-1. Read PDF from the Azure Blob
+1. **Read PDFs from Azure Blob Storage.**
-2. After processing, write the text chunks and images from the PDF back to Azure Blob
+2. **Write the processed text chunks and images back to Azure Blob Storage.**

-That means, the function need read/write permission for the specific Azure Storage Account that we use to upload PDF.
-We will be giving the built-in Storage Blob Data Contributor role to the function app system identity to have those permissions in place.
+This means the function needs **read/write permissions** for the specific Azure Storage Account used for uploading PDFs.
+We will assign the built-in **Storage Blob Data Contributor** role to the function app's **system-assigned identity** to grant these permissions.

-A system identity, is an identity that is created with and managed by the Function App resource itself.
+A **system-assigned identity** is an identity created and managed by the Function App resource itself.
 Whenever there is a case to grant permission to a system assigend permissions, you can find the system assign identity ID (e.g. object ID) under the Function app resource -> **Settings** -> **Identity** -> **System assigned**.
 In our case, we'll use the cli command to retreive the object ID for the role assignment.

+In our case, we'll retrieve the Object ID for the role assignment using a CLI command.

 ![alt](../../images/document_data_management_4_pdf_document_processing_1.png)